J. Craig Venter: Synthetic Genomics

 In June 2005, Venter co-founded Synthetic Genomics, a firm dedicated to using modified microorganisms to produce clean fuels and biochemicals.
 In July 2009, ExxonMobil announced a $600 million collaboration with Synthetic Genomics to research and develop next-generation biofuels.

-Venter continues to work on the creation of engineered diatomic microalgae for the production of biofuels.
+Venter continued to work on the development of engineered diatomic microalgae for the production of biofuels.

-Venter is seeking to patent the first partially synthetic species possibly to be named Mycoplasma laboratorium.
-There is speculation that this line of research could lead to producing bacteria that have been engineered to perform specific reactions, for example, produce fuels, make medicines, combat global warming, and so on.
+Venter sought a patent for the first partially synthetic species possibly to be named Mycoplasma laboratorium.
+There is speculation that this line of research could have led to the production of bacteria that are engineered to perform specific reactions, for example, produce fuels, make medicines or combat global warming.